excelasaph/Predicting-Road-Crash-Severity-in-Nigeria-Using-ML-Optimization-Techniques/README.md

 - **Optimized NN1 (L1 Regularization):** Inspired to refine the model, I added L1 regularization (0.05) to the first layer, paired it with a high learning rate of 0.5, and introduced early stopping with a 3-epoch patience.
 This configuration surprised me as it prioritized recall (1.0) for the fatal class, ensuring no fatal crashes were missed, but accuracy dropped to 0.4615 and F1 to 0.7000, with a loss of 0.8641.
 The high loss showed that the aggressive learning rate destabilized training.

 - **Optimized NN2 (L2 Regularization and Dropout):** Building on my training, I switched to L2 regularization (0.009), added a 0.3 dropout layer after the third dense layer, and used RMSprop with a 0.08 learning rate, again with early stopping (5-epoch patience).
 This model stood out with a 0.9161 accuracy, 0.9419 F1-score, and a reduced loss of 0.1574 after 8 epochs.
-The dropout’s role in preventing overfitting was really helpful, and seeing the validation loss stabilize was truly fulfilling.
+The dropout’s role in preventing overfitting was really helpful, and seeing the validation loss stabilize was fulfilling.

 - **Optimized SVM:** I tuned an SVM with C=5, a sigmoid kernel, gamma=0.5, and balanced class weights to handle imbalance.
 However, it underperformed with a 0.4615 accuracy and 0.5032 F1-score, suggesting the sigmoid kernel struggled with the synthetic SMOTE data.
 This outcome made me reconsider kernel choices and explore other algorithms and techniques for future experiments.